7underlines/shopware-api-quickstart/README.md

 If your goal is to create a frontend website and use Shopware 6 solely as a backend, you should utilize the official Shopware API client instead: [@shopware/api-client](https://www.npmjs.com/package/@shopware/api-client).

-This templates uses this Shopware 6 Admin API client: [Shopware 6 Admin API Client](https://github.com/7underlines/js-shopware-admin-api-client).
+This template uses this Shopware 6 Admin API client: [Shopware 6 Admin API Client](https://github.com/7underlines/js-shopware-admin-api-client).

 ## Differences Between This Client and the Official Shopware API Client

 ### Purpose:

 - **This Client**: Designed for the Shopware 6 Admin API, making backend tasks like editing products and bulk updates straightforward.
-Ideal for developers managing and automating backend operations.
+It's ideal for developers managing and automating backend operations.

 - **Official Client**: Focused on the Shopware Storefront API, optimized for frontend development.
 Best for retrieving data to build and manage e-commerce websites.